MicrosoftDocs/well-architected/well-architected/resiliency/data-management.md

 You can use SQL Always On availability groups for high availability by creating a single availability group that includes the SQL Server instances in both regions.

-As an example, the [Multi-region N-tier application](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server) reference architecture shows a set of practices for running an N-tier application in multiple Azure regions to achieve availability and a robust disaster recovery infrastructure.
+As an example, the [Multi-region N-tier application](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server) reference architecture shows practices for running an N-tier application in multiple Azure regions to achieve availability and a robust disaster recovery infrastructure.
 It uses a SQL Server Always On availability group and Azure Traffic Manager.

 ## Storage resiliency